miranda-ng/miranda-ng/plugins/Actman30/readme.txt

 Note
 ----
-'Actions' is action groups wich can be executed through services 'Subactions' is single simple action like 'Call service', ' rum program' etc.
+'Actions' is action groups which can be executed through services 'Subactions' is single simple action like 'Call service', 'run program' etc.

 Description
 -----------